Mannerow/mlops-homework-03/README.md

 ## 🤔 What is it?

 This project walks through the homework for Module 3 in DataTalk's MLOps Zoomcamp.
-The project can be started by running: 'docker compose up', which will start Mage on port 6789 and MLflow on port 5000.
-Mage is used to build a pipeline that ingests and transforms NYC taxi data, trains a linear regression model with sklearn, then logs the model and the artifact (dict vectorizer) and registers the model with MLFlow.
+The project can be started by running: 'docker compose up', which starts Mage on port 6789 and MLflow on port 5000.
+Mage is used to build a pipeline that ingests and transforms NYC taxi data, trains a linear regression model with sklearn, logs the model and the artifact (dict vectorizer), and then registers the model with MLFlow.

 ## Homework-03